yousiftouma/cygni-talent-deploy/readme.md

 1. On your local machine, run the script `./scripts/deploy.sh`.

    Set the environment variable `DEPLOY_USER` to specify the username of your admin user on the server.
+Also set the SERVER variable to point to your server's IP in the same manner.
 Make sure that no interactive password prompts appear.

    ```
    export DEPLOY_USER=<USERNAME>
+   export SERVER=<SERVER-IP>
    ./scripts/deploy.sh
    ```